 Parked is a non-profit educational blog created in 2016 to broaden the discussion of disc golf, generate insight on the sport through sociological theory and scientific research, celebrate disc golf photography, help grow the sport and sustain a culture of inclusion and fun.
 Editor

 Josh Woods, editor at Parked, is an associate professor of sociology at West Virginia University.
 He is the author of four academic books, several journal articles and numerous publications in popular media, including articles in Udisc’s Release Point and Ultiworld Disc Golf.
 His most recent research examines emerging sports communities, with a special focus on disc golf.
-He is working on a book called Disc Golf Land: Rise of an Unknown Sport.
+He is working on a book called Emerging Sports as Social Movement: Disc Golf and the Rise of an Unknown Sport.
 Writers and Photographers

 Jesse Wright is the News Director at West Virginia Public Broadcasting and loves playing disc golf.
 Jesse is the key contributor of photographs to Parked.
 His work has also appeared in DiscGolfer Magazine and Full Metal Basket.
 Check out more of his photography at West Virginia Disc Golf.

 J. Gary Dropcho is a professional disc golf course designer, promoter and player.
 He was a founding board member of the Disc Golf Foundation, and currently serves as PFD’s course superintendent, as an Innova Ambassador and is the founder of Grip it and Rip it Disc Golf.
 Dropcho was inducted into the Disc Golf Hall of Fame in 2015.

 Kaycee Glattke is currently working on her PhD in biomedical engineering at Arizona State University.
 When she is not spending time in the lab, she enjoys rock climbing, volunteering with the local American Cancer Society’s Relay For Life, and adventuring with her dog, Gibson.